xdrpp/stc/stc.1.md

 you actually execute a transaction you have properly formatted and signed.

-## Preauth mode
+## Hash mode

+Stellar hashes transactions to a unique 32-byte value that depends on the network identification string.
+A transaction's hash, in hex format, can be used to query horizon for the results of the transaction after it executes.
+With the option `-txhash`, stc hashes transaction and outputs this hex value.

-Stellar allows an account to be configured to allow a pre-authorized transaction with a specific signing weight.
-These pre-authorized transactions are network-dependent hash values represented by strkeys starting with the letter "T".
-Running stc with the `-preauth` flag outputs this strkey to standard output.
+Stellar also allows an account to be configured to allow a pre-authorized transaction to have a specific signing weight.
+These pre-authorized transactions use the same network-dependent hash values as computed by `-txhash`.
+However, to include such a hash as an account signer, it must be encoded in strkey format starting with the letter "T".
+Running stc with the `-preauth` flag prints this strkey-format hash to standard output.

 Great care must be taken when creating a pre-authorized transaction, as any mistake will cause the transaction not to run.
 In particular, make sure you have set the sequence number to one more than it will be at the time you run the transaction, not one more than it is currently.
-(In particular, if the transaction allowing the pre-authorized transaction uses the same source account, it will consume a sequence number.)
+(In particular, if the transaction adding the pre-authorized transaction as a signer uses the same source account, it will consume a sequence number.)
 You should also make sure the transaction fee is high enough.
 You may wish to increase the fee above what is currently required in case the fee has increased at the time you need to execute the pre-authorized transaction.

 Another potential source of error is that the pre-authorized transaction hash depends on the network name, so make absolutely sure